Siegfriedj2018/csce311/proj1/readme.txt

 	This is where I declare all the functions that are used in calculate.cc.

 makefile
 	my makefile is where I use make to run commands and to clean up workspace.
+	The should be able to run make in cli